40 Best Things to Do on Hawaiʻi Island (The Big Island)

 Read My Separate Post: Nāhuku (Thurston Lava Tube) Trail

-11. Walk the Bay Front (Hilo)
+11. Walk the Hilo Bay Front

-There are restaurants, coffee and gift shops, and some of the best photography galleries across all the islands!
-One of the photographers is a friend of mine, but I can honestly and unbiasedly say that the photos he has created during the Mauna Loa and numerous Kīlauea eruptions are second to none!
+One of the photographers in Hilo is a friend of mine, but I can honestly and unbiasedly say that the photos he has created during the Mauna Loa and many Kīlauea eruptions are second to none!

 12. Luquin’s 454 (Hilo & Pāhoa)